What Is a Spiritual Journey? An Insider Guide to Transformation

 Anger and hate represent an unwillingness to release and let go of the past.
 This type of aversion will also stall growth and healing.

-Ignorance and delusion are the source of most suffering in this world, including self-inflicted negative states.
+Ignorance and delusion are the sources of most suffering in this world, including self-inflicted negative states.

 The Antidote to the Three Poisons

-One of the antidotes to the three poisons offered by the ancient traditions is found in cultivating the cardinal virtues.
+One of the antidotes to the three poisons offered by the ancient traditions is to cultivate virtues.

 For example: